fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

   * Pointers to Lambda versions
   * Mutable
   * Enable weight traffic to new versions
+* Lambda@Edge use to customize CloudFront content
+* If requires access to VPC resurces, the SubnetID and Security Group ID must be mentioned
 * Best practices
   * Heavy-duty outside function handler
     * Connection to DB